acikgozb/tcp-ip-journey/1-ping/README.md

 ```

 In this example, there is a subtle thing going on during the execution.
 If you check carefully, there is an _IP address_ next to `google.com`, which is defined as `172.217.169.206`.
 It seems like we are pinging to that IP address, not `google.com`.
 Or are we?

 Here comes the first "aha!" moment of the networking.

 IP address is the main concept that is used in networking to facilitate communication between devices.
-Internet Protocol sits on L3 of the TCP/IP model, and is the basis of the Internet itself.
+Internet Protocol sits on L3 of the TCP/IP model, and is the basis of how we communicate between devices in today's world.
 The domain names we use - _google.com, youtube.com, github.com, you name it_ - are just there for user convenience.
 The L3 devices we use for networking only understands IP addresses, they basically have no idea what `google.com` means.
-By "tagging" an IP address with a domain name, it provides us two things:
+By "mapping" an IP address with a domain name, it provides us many advantages.
+Here is a couple of them:

-- Users of a domain can reference it by using its domain name from now on (_google.com_), which is a lot easier to remember compared to memorizing its IP address (_172.217.169.206_).
+- Users of a domain can reference it by using its domain name from now on (_google.com_), which is a lot easier compared to memorizing its IP address (_172.217.169.206_).
-- By abstracting away the IP address, it creates a way of updating IP addresses freely, without disrupting users.
-Of course this scenario is not as easy as it sounds.
+- It abstracts away the IP address from the end user, which makes it a lot easier to administer networking devices.

 So going back to the example, `ping` actually does what it needs to do, it sends an ICMP packet to the IP address `172.217.169.206`, because it doesn't know what `google.com` is.
 However, how does it know that the IP address of `google.com` is actually `172.217.169.206`?